rancher/rancher/docs/rancher-compose/scheduling/index.md

 Container Label/Service Name | `io.rancher.scheduler.affinity:container_label`
 Container Name | `io.rancher.scheduler.affinity:container`

 Notice how there is not a specific prefix for service name.
 When Rancher creates a service, system labels are added to all containers of the service to indicate the project and service name.
-More details on how to compare against a service name is located in the [container label section]({{site.baseurl}}/docs/rancher-compose/scheduling/#container-labels).

 To create the key of our label, we start with a field prefix (e.g. `io.rancher.scheduler.affinity:host_label`) and based on the condition that we are looking for, we append the type of condition we want.
 For example, if we want the containers to be launched on a host that must not equal (i.e. `_ne`) to a host label value, the label key would be `io.rancher.scheduler.affinity:host_label_ne`.